Read and Recover

 logo_transparent_background.png

-–If you are an author, I would encourage you to post on social media and to your fans offering free ebooks to anyone suffering from hardship.
+If you are an author, I would encourage you to post on social media and to your fans offering free ebooks to anyone suffering from hardship.
 You will be surprised at the responses you receive.
 All it takes is a few clicks, and you can make a big difference in someone’s life.
-There might be a few who take advantage of a free ebook; but far more will have their lives impacted for the better.

 “I think this Kobo ereader is cool.
 I like checking out how many books I can read for free.”